image

 All of this led to a very early belief that she is a singer before anything else in life.

-She attended Kealkill National School (see her 'Letter from an Emigrant' on the school's 100th anniversary, 2009), until age twelve, when her family moved to San Francisco, where she discovered creative dance and went on to become choir soloist and assistant choir director, an avid reader, and a student of History and Philosophy.
+She attended Kealkill National School (see her 'Letter from an Emigrant' celebrating the school's 100th anniversary in 2009).
+At age twelve, her family moved to San Francisco, where she discovered creative dance and went on to become choir soloist and assistant choir director, an avid reader, and a student of History and Philosophy.

-At age twenty, Mairéid accompanied her father on a "27-day excursion" to Australia - and she stayed on, to be immersed in Melbourne's thriving music and theatre scene:
+At age twenty-one, Mairéid accompanied her father on a "27-day excursion" to Australia - and she stayed on, to be immersed in Melbourne's thriving music and theatre scene:

 "With